GeoBen93/Supplementary_code_Aluto_energy_cone/README.txt

 These notebooks contain code developed for PVHA at Aluto volcano in Ethiopia.
 The notebooks themselves are intended for explanatory use only.
 Any use or reproduction of this code should be appropriately referenced.
-Any users are directed to the paper:
+For information surrounding the assumptions and metholodogies employed here, users are directed to our paper:

-Clarke et al. (Submitted).
-Probabilistic volcanic hazard analysis for pyroclastic density currents at
+Ben Clarke, Pablo Tierz, Eliza Calder, Gezahegn Yirgu (2020).
+Probabilistic volcanic hazard assessment for pyroclastic density currents from pumice cone 	eruptions at Aluto volcano, Ethiopia.
+Frontiers in Earth Science. doi: 10.3389/feart.2020.00348
-	Aluto: an Ethiopian pumice cone volcano.

-for information surrounding the assumptions and metholodogies employed here.